PhilipQuirke/SkyCombAnalystHelp/Errors.md

 ## Ground & Surface Elevation Terminology
 It is important to understand the difference between these two terms:

-- Ground Elevation: The height of the ground above the sea level.
+- Ground Elevation: The height of the *ground* above sea level.
-- Surface Elevation: The height of the <u>tree tops</u> above the sea level.
+- Surface Elevation: The height of the *tree tops* above sea level.

 If the Ground Elevation is 170 meters, and the Surface Elevation is 177 meters, then the trees are 7 meters tall.

 ## Ground & Surface Elevation accuracy
-Drones can <u>not</u> provide ground or surface elevation data.
+Drones can **not** provide ground or surface elevation data.
 An alternative source of information is needed

 Many countries have accurately mapped part or all of their land using a technology called [Lidar](https://en.wikipedia.org/wiki/Lidar/)